In Search Of Yummy-ness

 Baking Dish Options

-When I photographed this recipe, I used an old Le Creuset square 8" x 8" x 1.5" enamelled stoneware baking dish for this recipe.
+When I photographed this recipe, I used an old Le Creuset square 8" x 8" x 1.5" enamelled stoneware baking dish.
 It has a volume of about 1.5 litres.

 Many 8" x 8" baking dishes have a depth of 2 inches, which means the pan holds more volume.
 If you use an 8" x 8" x 2" square baking dish, the filling won't fill up the pan as much as mine did, which is totally fine.